mitsuhiko/lucumr/2011/7/15/eppur-si-muove.rst

 tell you what local time is (because it does not have a timezone information object, at least before 3.3), and it does not give you way to know which one was UTC.

+If you convert from a UNIX timestamp into a datetime object you also have to be very careful to use the `datetime.datetime.utcfromtimestamp` method because the normal one will assume the timestamp is in local time.

 On top of that, the library provides a `time` object and a `date` object, both of which are close to being useless when timezones are involved.
 The